AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_site2cloud.html.markdown

 If you are using/upgraded to Aviatrix Terraform Provider R1.9+, and a site2cloud resource was originally created with a provider version <R1.9, you must do ‘terraform refresh’ to update and apply the attribute’s default value (true) into the state file.

 ### HA Enabled
-The following arguments are only supported if the backup gateway is set up by enabling peering HA through the primary gateway resource by specifying a "peering_ha_subnet" and "peering_ha_gw_size".
+The following arguments are only supported if the backup gateway is set up by enabling peering HA through the primary gateway resource by specifying a `peering_ha_subnet` and `peering_ha_gw_size`.
 For more information on site2cloud, please see the doc site [here](https://docs.aviatrix.com/HowTos/site2cloud.html):

 * `backup_gateway_name`
 * `backup_remote_gateway_ip`
 * `ha_enabled`

 ### ssl_server_pool
 Only supported for 'tcp' tunnel type.
 If not set, default value will be used.
-If set, needs to be set to a different value than default value.
+If set, needs to be set to a different value than the default value.